MilaNLProc/simple-generation/README.md

 - We set the tokenizer to use left padding.
 This is required for batched inference with `AutoModelForCausalLM` but should also be fine with any other `AutoModelForSeq2SeqLM` since we use attention masks.

 ## Warning

 There seem to be instabilities while using 4bit quantization (not related to this library).
 Use it only if strictly necessary.

+## Acknowledgments

+Thanks to Paul Röttger for the many inputs and priceless bug hunting.

 ## Reference